AvatarM500/Tendency-stops-in-Nasvhille/README.md

 Phase 3: Analysis
 -

-To understand the data, create a frequency table of the variables of interest: race, sex, age "range" and type of violation
+To understand the data, create a frequency table of the variables of interest: race, sex, age range, and type of violation